 Dr Bataille is also working with King’s College researchers and Mount Vernon Cancer Centre on the importance of diet in cancer by investigating gut microbiome diversity.

 Since April 2020, Dr Bataille has carried out research on COVID rashes in collaboration with researchers at King’s College and the biotech company Zoe (https://covid.joinzoe.com/data).

-The data collected via the COVID symptom app in the UK has been invaluable for COVID research and rashes occur in 8% of COVID cases and of those, the rash was the only presentation.
+The data collected via the COVID symptom app in the UK has been invaluable for COVID research and rashes occur in 8% of COVID cases and in 21% of those, the rash was the only presentation.
 It is therefore important to recognise another important potential sign of COVID infection.